 Under the Federal Health and Safety Laws, it could be strongly argued that health and safety was notensured to prevent an injury from occurring, and that the venue failed in their primary duty of care under s.19 of the Work Health and Safety Act 2011.Furthermore, workers who have health and safety duties under s.28 Work Health and Safety Act 2011 will need to comply with any instruction, policy and procedure that has been provided to them which is reasonable (i.e. in this case, it could be cleaning up spills as soon as possible and managing the spill area to ensure persons are not exposed to the slip hazard).
 If they breach their health and safety duties, then they too can be up for severe penalties under the Act.

 Slips are often regarded as a minor ‘accident’ and are occasionally laughed off by the patron, however slips should never be taken lightly by management and staff.
 If this venue had an adequate safety system in place, you could assume that they would have implemented the procedure to ensure that the spill was managed in an appropriate timeframe.

 We can all learn from cases like this which demonstrate the need to have strategies in place for all workplaces to mitigate or eliminate risks.
 This would mean ensuring as much as possible that procedures (such as cleaning up of spills) are adequately enforced, and workers are aware and understand the process.

 This procedure would need to be developed in consultation with employees, who are then trained in this procedure and so that they are able to show understanding of this and their responsibility.

 What can you do?

 Venues should develop and implement a Safety Management System that is appropriate for their workplace and integrate it with other systems and core functions to ensure that potential risk situations are managed at all levels and at all times.

-The DWS Risk Specialist team can help your venue with everything from professional advice, to the development and implementation of an entire Safety Management System.
+DWS Risk can help your venue with everything from professional advice, to the development and implementation of an entire Safety Management System.